About the author

 Apparently that was cause for concern.
 I was just having fun 🎉🪅🎈💃🥳

 Of those evaluations, I remember being given paper and pens and being told to draw while the psychologist would ask me questions.
-But the fact that I got to draw made me happy (I loved to draw) and so I was always happy to go to the psychologists as long as I got to draw.
+But the fact that I got to draw made me happy (I loved to draw) and, so, I was always happy to go to the psychologists as long as I got to draw.

 I still love to draw.
 It’s one of the best things I know.

-As I got older, school got harder and harder.
+As I got older, school got harder.

 My stark distaste for false authority didn’t help.